 Step 4 – Know The Co-Payments

 Some HSA qualified plans have co-payments after the deductible for certain episodes of care.
-The co-payments are typically for office visits, prescriptions drugs, urgent care, and emergency room.
+The co-payments are typically for office visits, prescription drugs, urgent care, and emergency room.
 Remember if it’s an HSA qualified plan, the copayments kick in after you first meet your deductible.

 These will continue until you hit your MOOP.